• Share this on:

 What is the most interesting channel for you?

-The trend of direct sourcing is expected to continue and may create more opportunities for you.
-The pool of buyers grows if more retailers become importers, which could improve your bargaining position.
-Importing retailers order for their own shops and can therefore place orders much more quickly than some importers/wholesalers, who may need to show samples to their retailers before ordering.
+The trend of direct sourcing is expected to continue.
+This may create more opportunities for you, as a growing pool of buyers could improve your bargaining position.
+Because importing retailers order for their own shops, they can place orders much quicker than importers/wholesalers, who may need to show samples to their retailers before ordering.

 Tips: